quarkiverse/quarkus-azure-services/integration-tests/azure-eventhubs/README.md

     --location westus
 ```

-### Creating Azure Azure Cosmos DB account
+### Creating Azure Eventhubs resources

-Run the following commands to create an Azure Cosmos DB account, and export its endpoint as an environment variable.
+Run the following commands to create an Azure eventhub namespace and an eventhub within the namespace, and export the environment variables to be used in the sample application.

 ```
 EVENTHUB_NAMESPACE_NAME=<unique-eventhub-namespace-name>